vsariola/shader-holiday-card/README.md

     middle section, then fold the right section on top.
 14. Cut a 13 cm x 13 cm square from white paper.
 15. Spray the paper square with spray adhesive as before.
 16. Adhere the white square to the left section.
+This is for writing the text in the card.